andreeaiosip/click-a-book/README.md

 - **Forms** for users to submit book suggestions.
 - **Search area** to look for books by title or author
 - **Filter option** to filter books by genre or alphabetical order
+- **Images** of books listed with links to view them on books websites.
 - When the users deletes their profile, their comments to be deleted as well.